When to pee during Avengers: Endgame

 Avengers: Endgame is an incredibly tight film, and at three hours, it's the longest MCU film ever.
 So when's the best time to pee if you loaded up on liquids before or during the movie?
-Here are our votes for when to make that super speedy run to the bathroom during the 22nd Marvel movie.
+Here are our votes for when to make that super speedy run to the bathroom during the 22nd Marvel movie so that you can splurge on that large soda.

-Our sister sites GameSpot and Comicbook.com have a few more ideas too, but we're all aligned on one thing: Do not leave your seat if you're two hours in.
+Our sister sites GameSpot, TV Guide and Comicbook.com have a few more ideas too, but we all agree on one big no-no: do not leave your seat if you're more than two hours in.
 Just tough it out or you'll miss something huge.

 Note that these suggestions aren't as scientific as understanding the quantum realm.
 They're just decent times to go if you really have to (those do exist, despite what Marvel head honcho Kevin Feige says).
 Because in truth, there really is no good time to pee after the first half of the movie, so just ride that wave till the credits crawl.